Cole-MaK/Playlist-rec-app/README.md

 ## How to Use?
 This application utilizes the Spotify API so you will need to follow these steps:
-1. Create an account on Spotify's API site https://developer.spotify.com/documentation/web-api
+1. Create an account on Spotify's API site: https://developer.spotify.com/documentation/web-api
+2. Go to your dashboard and click "Create app"
+- App name and description don't matter **but**